-Installation Steps

-Regardless of which Windows operating environment you are working under (95 or NT), you must perform the following steps to successfully install the 1505 card into a PC:

-- 1. Select a unique IRQ and a unique I/O address for the 1505 card. - 2.
-Install the 1505 card into your PC. - 3.
-If your computer is a Pentium PC with a PCI bus, configure the selected IRQ to use the ISA bus, not the PCI bus. - Configure the software driver(s), with the IRQ and I/O address of the driver(s) matching the IRQ and I/O address set on the 1505 card. - 5.
-If an Activator is sharing the 1505 card with other SCSI devices, configure the termination resistors on the 1505 card and the other SCSI devices. - 6.
-Connect the Activator to the 1505 card.
+Installation Steps Reg unc inst gardless of which Windows operating environment you are working der (95 or NT), you must perform the following steps to successfully tall the 1505A card into a PC: 1.
+Select a unique I/O address for the 1505A card.
+2. Install the 1505A card into your PC.
+3. Configure the software driver(s), with the I/O address of the driver(s) matching the I/O address set on the 1505A card.
+4. If an Activator is sharing the 1505A card with other SCSI devices, configure the termination resistors on the 1505A card and the other SCSI devices.
+5. Connect the Activator to the 1505A card.

-Installing the 1505 Card Under Windows 95
+Installing the 1505A Card Under Windows 95

-This section describes how to install the 1505 card under Windows 95.
+This section describes how to install the 1505A card under Windows 95.

-Select a Unique IRQ and I/O Address

-The default settings on the 1505 card should work.
-However, you may have an add-in card installed on you PC with IRQ and I/O address settings that conflict with the default settings on the 1505 card.
+Select a Unique IRQ and I/O Address The default settings on the 1505A card should work.
+However, you may have an add-in card installed on your PC with IRQ and I/O address settings that conflict with the default settings on the 1505A card.
 The conflict may affect your video, network connection, or hard drive.
-If there is a conflict, you must change the IRQ and I/O address of either the 1505 card or an installed add-in card.
+If there is a conflict, you must change the IRQ and I/O address of either the 1505A card or an installed add-in card.

-To select the IRQ and I/O address for the 1505 card:
+To select the I/O address for the 1505A card: